Evaw/objectDiff/README.md

 distribution
 ---
-the distribution file is under dist you can pick minified or not minified
+the distribution file is under dist, you can pick minified or not minified

 Building
 ---

-creating build from scratch requires nodejs and grunt the build is already in this repo under dist
+creating build from scratch requires nodejs and grunt.
+Note that, the build is already in this repo under dist.

 Install nodejs from its site
 >http://nodejs.org/